hapi-server/server-nodejs/README.md

 ### 2.1 Serve data from Python

-In this example, a Python script returns CSV data.
+In this example, a Python script returns HAPI-formatted CSV data (with no header).
 The Python calling syntax is

 ```
 TestDataSimple.py --parameters PARAMETERS --start START --stop STOP